Lifelong Ensemble Learning based on Multiple Representations for Few-Shot Object Recognition: Introduction

 \section{Introduction}

-\IEEEPARstart{N}{owadays} many countries are facing labor shortages due to the aging of the population and the COVID-19 pandemic.
-Therefore, an ever-increasing amount of attention has been focused on service robots in order to solve these shortages.
-Intelligent robots require a variety of functionalities, such as perception, manipulation, and navigation in order to safely interact with human users and environments~{\cite{INTR09}}.
-Among these functionalities, we believe, three-dimensional (3D) object perception plays a significant role because such robots need to recognize which objects exist in the environment and where they are to help users in various tasks.
+Nowadays many countries are facing labor shortages due to the aging of the population and the COVID-19 pandemic.
+Therefore, an ever-increasing amount of attention has been focused on service robots to handle such shortages.
+Intelligent robots require a variety of functionalities, such as perception, manipulation, and navigation, to safely interact with human users and environments~{\cite{INTR09}}.
+Among these functionalities, we believe that three-dimensional (3D) object perception plays a pivotal role~\cite{INTR_manzoor20213d}.
+This is because robots are often required to accurately identify the objects present in their surroundings and determine their locations to assist users in various tasks.

 As an example, consider a robot-assisted packaging scenario, where a robot is working alongside a human user (Fig.~\ref{robot_assisted_packaging}).
-In such scenarios, the user may ask the robot to handover a specific object.
+In such scenarios, the user may ask the robot to ~{hand over} a specific object.
 To accomplish this task, the robot should be able to represent the current state of the environment in terms of objects' pose and category label, and then plan a collision-free trajectory to grasp the target object, pick it up, and deliver it to the user.
 In such collaborative settings, the robot often faces new objects over time and it is not feasible to assume that one can pre-program all object categories for the robot in advance.
 Furthermore, the human co-worker expects that the robot can easily adapt to different tasks by learning a new set of object categories based on a few instructions.